-An Ohio policy research group is taking offense to a local state senator’s “anti-immigrant bill.”
+An Ohio policy research group is criticizing a local state senator’s “anti-immigrant bill.”
 If passed, S.B.
-323, proposed in April by Ohio Sen. Bill Seitz, would require workers to prove their legal status to work before receiving workers’ compensation, but Innovation Ohio says the bill reaches too far to solve a problem that might not even exist.
+323, proposed in April by Republican Ohio Sen. Bill Seitz, would require workers to prove their legal status to work before receiving workers’ compensation, but Innovation Ohio says the bill reaches too far to solve a problem that might not even exist.

 Hoffman is also worried that the bill is imposing a new regulatory burden on BWC without providing additional funds.
 In his view, the state agency is essentially being told to do more without additional resources to prepare or train regulators.
 Considering how complicated the immigration issue can get, this makes Hoffman doubt the agency will be able to properly carry out the new regulations.

 From a broader perspective, the bill imposes regulatory hurdles on all injured workers just so they can get compensation they’re entitled to under state law.
 “Talk about kicking someone when they’re down,” Hoffman says.

 But the burden could hit Hispanics even harder and lead to more discrimination in the workplace.

 In Hoffman’s view, the state should leave immigration issues to the federal government and worry about more pressing issues: “Why is the state legislature even wasting its time on the issue?
 There are plenty of really good ideas to bring jobs back to Ohio.
 Why aren’t they focused on those?”

 The bill is still in committee, but it’s been the subject of multiple hearings.
 It’s unlikely the Ohio Senate will take it up in what’s left of the lame-duck session, but it could come back in the next year.

 CityBeat was unable to reach Seitz for comment despite repeated attempts through phone and email, in addition to a scheduled interview that was canceled.